MicrosoftDocs/windows-dev-docs/hub/apps/accessibility.md

    :::column span="3":::
       **Community and support**

-      A place where Windows developers and users meet and learn together
+      A place where Windows developers and users meet and learn together.
    :::column-end:::
 :::row-end:::
 :::row:::